E-S-Waga15/Clinic-Hub/README.md

-🏥 Clinic Center - A web application for a clinic center that provides a smart healthcare appointment booking system Clinic Hub is a modern and responsive web application designed to simplify and streamline the healthcare experience for both patients and doctors.
+🏥 Clinic Hub - A web application for a clinic center that provides a smart healthcare appointment booking system Clinic Hub is a modern and responsive web application designed to simplify and streamline the healthcare experience for both patients and doctors.
 The platform enables users to:

 🌐 Browse specializations and doctors